mikemoser/todo-app-mean/README.md

+# Requirements
-Could you write me a todo list management web application where:
+Could you write me a todo list management web application where

   - I can have my todo list displayed.
   - I can manipulate my list (add/remove/modify entries).
   - Assign priorities and due dates to the entries.